cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 You can find APIs through a Google search, or browse datasets on the [DS4PS Open Data](https://ds4ps.org/data/) page.
 Altnernatively, you can report on a package in R that uses a data API and describe what kinds of data the package allows you to access.

-*Note, you do not have to show how to use the API for the post, just identify what information is accessible and how it might be used.*
+*Note, you do not have to show how to use the API for the post.
+Just identify what information is accessible and how it might be used.*

 **Due by 11:59pm on February 16.**